Strategic Legal Solutions For Life's Important Moments

 Pursuing Relocation In New York

-As time goes by after a divorce, you or your ex-spouse will likely get a job offer that is out of the New York City metro area or embark on a new relationship that may include the need to change residences.
-According to New York law, relocation must be approved by the court, unless guidelines for relocation exist in the original custody agreement.
+As time goes by after resolving child custody, you or your child’s other parent may need to relocate.
+This may be driven by a new job, a new relationship, family obligations, or other circumstances.
+According to New York law, relocation must be approved by the court, unless guidelines for relocation exist in the original custody agreement or trial decision.

 Defending Your Goals

-At Bryant & Bleier, LLP, our family law practice is adept at both pursuing custodial parent relocations and appealing them.
+At Bryant & Bleier, our family law practice is adept at both pursuing and opposing custodial parent relocations, as well as appealing relocation decisions.
 Our litigation experience places our clients at an advantage in courtroom deliberations.
 Here are some of the factors that the court looks at when determining if relocation is in the children’s best interests:

 • Will the relocation improve the children’s educational, emotional and social well-being?